Monthly Planting Guidelines

 Saving seeds is a fun and cost-saving thing to do right about now.
 You’ll want to save seeds from your best-looking fruit, from your best-looking plants, and only from heirloom (aka open-pollinated) varieties.
 You don’t want to spread the same diseases from generation to generation.
 Not all diseases can be spread genetically, but there are enough of them to be cautious about which plants and which fruit you choose.
 So save seeds from only the healthiest plants and only exemplar fruits.
 For example, an “exemplar” fruit means a true representative of its nature.
 So you wouldn’t want to save seeds from a smaller-than-average Green Giant.
 Nor would you want to proliferate a Ruffled Yellow by using a smoother fruit as the mother seed.

-Best practice is to save properly representative fruit from more than one plant of the same variety.
+The best practice is to save properly representative fruit from more than one plant of the same variety.
 If you are growing two or more Black Cherry plants, then take sample fruits from all of them (as long as they are all healthy).
 This will diversify the population and help keep your seed stock from becoming inbred.
 If you have neighbors or friends growing the same variety, try to get a couple of fruit from them as well to mix with your own.

 Don’t try to save seeds from hybrid tomatoes—you won’t get the same type of tomato you’re looking for if you do that.
 Hybrid tomatoes only “sow true” in their first generation.
-And that’s the generation of plant you grew in your garden this year.
+And that’s the generation of plants you grew in your garden this year.
 Save seeds from heirloom—otherwise known as “open-pollinated”—varieties because typically they will “sow true.”
 That term means you’ll get the same type of tomato.
 The small exception to this rule is if your tomato happened to have been cross-pollinated, but that is not likely to have happened.
 Tomatoes usually self-pollinate; their flowers have both male and female parts to them, and pollination usually occurs inside the same flower.
 So bees are not necessary for pollination, only the shaking of the flower at the right time to get the pollen (from the male stamens) to fall on the pistil (female ovary).
 This “shaking” usually occurs with wind movement, but bees or fans also work.
 The tomato flower is not using the bee’s pollen delivery; the blossom is using the bee’s vibration as a helper.
-The fruit must be ripe, otherwise the seeds will not be viable or a lot less of them will be viable.
+The fruit must be ripe, otherwise, the seeds will not be viable or a lot less of them will be viable.

 Saving seeds for tomatoes is easy: Cut the fruit in half through its equator (rather than through its stem end).
 Squeeze the seeds and their surrounding juice and gel sack into a cup or jar.
 Add about an inch of water to the slurry.
 Label the receptacle.
 If you use disposable plastic cups, you can write on them with a permanent marker.
 Note the variety name and the date, and write the word “Save” on the exterior.
 If you don’t, someone may come along and dispose of your carefully saved seeds.